10 Facts About The Cape Cobra

 Source: iNaturalist user Mahomed Desai – CC BY 4.0

-Cape cobras eat a massively varied diet, and according to a 2007 study, snakes comprise 32%, versus 24% for the nearby brown forest cobra.
+Cape cobras eat a massively varied diet, a large chunk of which consists of fellow snakes.
+In a 2007 study, snakes comprised 32% of the cape cobra’s total meals, versus 24% for the nearby brown forest cobra.
 Puff adders were a particular favourite, making up 33% of total snake prey.
-This is Africa’s most widespread venomous snake, and the deadliest by annual fatalities (though cobras have a stronger venom).
+This is Africa’s most widespread venomous snake, and the deadliest by annual fatality count (though cobras have a stronger venom).

-This viral video with 29 million views showed a battle at the halfway point.
-On the dry soil of savannah, inbetween bushes, an eager cape cobra circled its puff adder prey, which was lying flat like a panting human.
-The puff adder had seemingly been bitten already, and the cape cobra was waiting for the venom to spread.
+This viral video with 30 million views shows a battle at the halfway point.
+On the dry soil of savannah, inbetween bushes, an eager cape cobra circles its puff adder prey, which is lying flat on the ground, like a panting human.
+The puff adder has seemingly been bitten already, and the cape cobra is waiting patiently for the venom to spread.

-About 55 seconds in, the puff adder made a sudden movement, and the cape cobra instantly responded with a jabbing bite that likely injected another venom dosage.
-The puff adder was no threat anymore, so the cape cobra evidently had one thing on its mind: food.
-This video also shows just how thick the puff adder is – it’s one of the bulkiest non-constrictors, one of the bulkiest venomous snakes.
-Cape cobras are intermediate in width.
+About 55 seconds in, the puff adder makes a sudden movement, and the cape cobra instantly responds with a jabbing bite, which likely injects another venom dosage.
+The puff adder is no longer any threat, yet the cape cobra hangs around, proving that it only had one thing on its mind: food.

 3 Versus: mole snake